 Me too, kid.

 But as we approached the summit, one child started flagging in an unusual way and this is when I learned that he’d had very little sleep the night before thanks to Netflix and an iPhone under his duvet… (grrr, screens).
 He now had a headache and felt ill.
 Then his brother said he’d not slept either because he’d been too warm, and this one now wanted to curl up and nap.
 The borderline decision on whether to walk today or not suddenly swung clearly in favour of NOT, except by then we were already up there.

 Sitting at the very top of a mountain in thick fog with two exhausted children gave me a moment’s reflection, and I was glad we’d chosen a short, simple route.

 Still this tiredness, although not optimal, wasn’t all bad.
 We were never lost and never in danger: the weather was murky but warm, and the distance and elevation were both easily within the kids’ normal capability.
 They descended on aching legs, peering through eyes that wanted to sleep, hearing that they couldn’t sit and rest for an hour in the wind but that they must drink water, and being bitten by flying ants.
 It tested them, but didn’t hurt them.

 We stomped down in a fairly graceless, close-knit huddle, bickering as I badgered them constantly to keep close to me and to watch where they were putting their feet.
 They managed to hold it together, and learned more than they knew before about their physical and mental limits (and the value of an early night).
 Meanwhile, because I love them and want them to enjoy the mountains, I learned that I can carry a woe-begotten 65 lb child and a 20 lb rucksack down a mountain slope without my middle-aged knees exploding.
 Yey, knees.

-(It actually feels natural and lovely to carry your kid over a mountain — sort of Neanderthal and satisfying, plus also cuddly.)
+(It actually feels primal and lovely to carry your kid over a mountain — sort of Neanderthal and satisfying, plus also cuddly.)